AlexPerrine/8-Week-SQL-Challenge/Week1/README.md

 ### Questions
 Danny has provided me 10 questions he is seeking to get more information about regarding his customers and the business.
 To answer each question I will have the SQL script and the output of the the script.

+**Stay tuned until the end for any parting thoughts on the challenge and what we could do for further analysese at the end.**

 1. What is the total amount each customer spent at the restaurant?

 ```sql